Disability Income Insurance — protecting your paycheck

 1. Get a Quote & Customize Coverage

-Tell us your occupation and income.
-Choose your monthly benefit, elimination period (e.g., 30–180 days), benefit period (2 years to age 65/67), and riders like Own-Occupation or Partial/Residual Disability.
+Share your occupation and income.
+Then choose your monthly benefit, elimination period (often 30–180 days), benefit period (for example 2 years or to age 65/67), and any optional riders such as own-occupation or partial/residual disability.

 2. Apply & Underwriting

 Complete the application.
-Insurers review health & finances (may include medical questions/exam and income verification).
-Occupation class and lifestyle shape eligibility, riders, and pricing.
+The insurer reviews health and financial details (which may include medical questions/exam and income verification).
+Occupation class and lifestyle factors can impact eligibility, riders, and pricing.

 3. Policy Issued & Claim Process

 Once approved, activate your policy and keep premiums current.
-If a covered disability occurs, satisfy the elimination period; then eligible monthly benefits are paid up to your limit and benefit period.
+If a covered disability occurs, you satisfy the elimination period first; then eligible monthly benefits may be paid up to your limit for the selected benefit period.
 Tax treatment can vary—ask us.

 Note: Definitions of disability and rider availability vary by insurer and state.
-We’ll help you compare.
+We’ll help you compare options.

 What Does a Disability Payout Look Like